Shareholder Action Reminder: The Schall Law Firm Encourages Investors in Talkspace, Inc. with Losses of $100,000 to Contact the Firm

-Los Angeles, California--(Newsfile Corp. - January 12, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Talkspace, Inc. ("Talkspace" or "the Company") TALK for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+Los Angeles, California--(Newsfile Corp. - January 25, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Talkspace, Inc. ("Talkspace or "the Company") TALK for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who held the Company's securities on May 19, 2021 and were entitled to vote at the special meeting of shareholders in connection with the merger between Talkspace and Hudson Executive Investment Corporation ("HEIC"), are encouraged to contact the firm before March 8, 2022.